 How Can I Plan and Confirm My Trip?

-Trekking planner is ta government licensed trekking company in Nepal as we can see a photos of legal documents in about us section.
-Under following terms and condition, we accept your booking:
+Trekking Planner is a government licensed trekking company in Nepal.
+You can see photos of legal documents in about us section.
+We accept your booking under following terms and conditions:

 - Bookings must be done 48 hrs. in advance

 - No Down payment

 - Accept Cash Payment, Bank Transfer, Western Union, Money Gram, or a Credit Card.

 For more information see our Terms and Conditions page.